 Standard details have been developed for both crashworthy and non-crashworthy noise abatement walls.
 See Illinois Tollway Standards G15 and G16 for non-crashworthy and crashworthy details respectively.
+Section 23.3.3.1 provides guidelines for using the standards.
 See Illinois Tollway Base Sheet M-BRG-532 for example cover sheet and schedules to be included in the contract plans.